1989 expulsion of Turks from Bulgaria: Revival Process

+Ethnic issues in Cyprus were heightened at the time as part of the ongoing Cyprus Problem.

 Bulgarian Muslims and Bulgarian Turks

-Bulgarian Turks constitute a substantial portion of both Bulgaria's Muslim population and the victims of the "Big Excursion".
-While Muslims of non-Turkish ethnicities (Pomaks, Muslim Roma, and Tatars among others) were also affected by the "Big Excursion", Pomaks were often referred to as "Turks" and vicе versa.
+Bulgarian Turks constitute a substantial portion of both Bulgaria's Muslim population and the victims of the Big Excursion.
+While Muslims of non-Turkish ethnicities (Pomaks, Muslim Roma, and Tatars, among others) were also affected by the Big Excursion, Pomaks were often referred to as "Turks" and vice versa.
 As a result, the precise identity of victims can be difficult to determine.
 Estimates of the ethnic composition of victims of the "Big Excursion" thus vary.
-For example, by one estimate around 90% of victims were Bulgarian Turks, but by another up to 111,000, approximately one third, of the victims of the "Big Excursion" were Pomaks despite official exclusion of Pomaks from the events.
+For example, by one estimate, around 90% of victims were Bulgarian Turks, but by another, up to 111,000 (approximately one-third) of victims were Pomaks despite official exclusion of Pomaks from the Big Excursion.
 Since Pomaks and Turks traditionally lived in different parts of Bulgaria, authorities used individuals' place of origin to "impose a preferred ethnic category on a person."